ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - [Nix Reference Manual](https://nixos.org/manual/nix/stable/package-management/profiles.html): A guide to the Nix package manager, which mainly covers the design of the package manager and instructions for using it from the command line.
 - [nixpkgs Manual](https://nixos.org/manual/nixpkgs/unstable/): A manual that introduces parameters of Nixpkgs, how to use, modify, and package Nix packages.
-- [NixOS Manual](https://nixos.org/manual/nixos/unstable/): A user manual for the NixOS system, mainly including configuration instructions for system-level components such as Wayland/X11 and GPU.
+- [NixOS Manual](https://nixos.org/manual/nixos/unstable/): A user manual for NixOS, mainly including configuration instructions for system-level components such as Wayland/X11 and GPU.
 - [nix-pills](https://nixos.org/guides/nix-pills): Nix Pills provides an in-depth explanation of how to use Nix to build software packages.
 It is written in a clear and understandable way and is worth reading, as it is also sufficiently in-depth.

-After becoming familiar with Nix Flakes, you may want to try some advanced techniques.
+After becoming familiar with Flakes, you may want to try some advanced techniques.
 Here are some popular community projects to try:

 - [flake-parts](https://github.com/hercules-ci/flake-parts): Simplify the writing and maintenance of configuration through the Module module system.
 - [flake-utils-plus](https://github.com/gytis-ivaskevicius/flake-utils-plus): A third-party package for simplifying Flake configuration, which is apparently more powerful.